An Empirical Study of Fault Localization in Python Programs: Introduction

 It is commonplace that debugging is an activity that takes up a disproportionate amount of time and resources in software development~\cite{CodeComplete}.
 This also explains the popularity of \emph{fault localization} as a research subject in software engineering: identifying locations in a program's source code that are implicated in some observed failures (such as crashes or other kinds of runtime errors) is a key step of debugging.
 This paper contributes to the empirical knowledge about the capabilities of fault localization techniques, targeting the Python programming language.

-Despite the massive amount of work on fault localization (see \autoref{sec:related-work}) and the popularity of the Python programming language, \projURL[TIOBE language popularity index]{https://www.tiobe.com/tiobe-index/} \projURL[Popularity of Programming Language Index]{https://pypl.github.io/PYPL.html} most empirical studies of fault localization target languages like Java or C. This leaves open the question of whether Python's characteristics ---such as the fact that it is dynamically typed, or that it is dominant in certain application domains such as data science--- affect the capabilities of classic fault localization techniques---developed and tested primarily on different kinds of languages and programs.
+Despite the massive amount of work on fault localization (see \autoref{sec:related-work}) and the popularity of the Python programming language, \footnote{TIOBE language popularity index: \url{https://www.tiobe.com/tiobe-index/}} \footnote{Popularity of Programming Language Index: \url{https://pypl.github.io/PYPL.html}} most empirical studies of fault localization target languages like Java or C. This leaves open the question of whether Python's characteristics ---such as the fact that it is dynamically typed, or that it is dominant in certain application domains such as data science--- affect the capabilities of classic fault localization techniques---developed and tested primarily on different kinds of languages and programs.

-This paper fills this knowledge gap: to our knowledge, it is the first large-scale empirical study of fault localization in real-world Python programs.
+This paper fills this knowledge gap: to our knowledge, it is the first multi-family large-scale empirical study of fault localization in real-world Python programs.
 The starting point is Zou et al.'s recent extensive study~\cite{Zou:2021} of fault localization for Java.
 This paper's main contribution is a differentiated conceptual replication~\cite{DBLP:conf/laser/JuzgadoG10} of Zou et al.'s study, sharing several of its features: \begin{enumerate*} \item it experiments with several different families (spectrum-based, mutation-based, predicate switching, and stack-trace-based) of fault localization techniques; \item it targets a large number of faults in real-world projects (\n.{number of subjects} faults in \n.{number of project subjects} projects) ; \item it studies fault localization effectiveness at different granularities (statement, function, and module); \item it considers combinations of complementary fault localization techniques. \end{enumerate*} The fundamental novelty of our replication is that it targets the Python programming language; furthermore, \begin{enumerate*} \item it analyzes fault localization effectiveness of different kinds of faults and different categories of projects; \item it estimates the contributions of different fault localization features by means of regression statistical models; \item it compares its main findings for Python to Zou et al.'s~\cite{Zou:2021} for Java. \end{enumerate*}

 The main \emph{findings} of our Python fault localization study are as follows: